Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Compulsory/Languages and Computation/Revision/2 - Formal Languages.md

 			- from which we can concatenate the 'given symbol' and 'word' to form a new word xw
 				- xw ∈ Σ ∗
 					- Which is also an element of the alphabet set

+		- These are all the ways that elements on $\Sigma$* can be constructed
+			- This is called an inductive definition
+- Kleene star